elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/command-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Command pattern is a type of behavioral design pattern.
+      <strong>Interview Response:</strong> The Command pattern belongs to the Behavioral pattern family in JavaScript, which is concerned with communication between objects and the assignment of responsibilities.
     </div>
   </div>
 </details>